About Us

 Gregory Louis

 Coach Gregory has a rich soccer background that started at the age of 3.
 He started at Ana-foot Soccer Academy in Haiti, later on he was recruited to play for the Haitian National Team: U-17.
 He played professionally for the top Haitian Team in Division I: FICA.
 He also was the captain of a team in the Dominican Republic.
 When he moved to the US, he attended Mesa College where he played for the Men’s Soccer Team CCAA (California Collegiate Athletic Association).
-He later, was recruited by the former England and Newcastle player who is now a Fox Sports anchor: Warren Barton to play and compete in the NPSL (National Premier Soccer League) for the semi- professional team, San Diego Flash.
+He later, was recruited by the former England and Newcastle player who is now a Fox Sports anchor: Warren Barton to play and compete in the NPSL (National Premier Soccer League) for San Diego Flash.
 Throughout his career, he has mentored as well as coached children in soccer.
 His last position was as a coach in California where he taught children ages 2-12.

+“I really enjoy working with children and passing on my love of soccer to them.
 That passion and love drove me to come up with Soccer Kickers for little ones after noticing a shortage of physical activities in Michigan, in particular soccer for children ages 8 and under.
 Our program factors in the developmental stage of each child to keep them physically active, live a fit and healthy life and MOST IMPORTANTLY HAVE FUN!!
-I hope this program inspires every single parent in our community to join us with their little ones and for their children to fall in love with soccer.
-Together we can have a blast as we continue to be amazed about our children’s daily discoveries.”
-Coach Gregory
+I hope this program inspires every single parent in our community to join us with their little ones and for their children to fall in love with soccer. ” Coach Gregory

 Godelièvre Louis